 🇩🇪 Less touristy

 You really get the feeling that you’re part of the local Christmas market scene.
 Were there some tourists there?
 Of course.
-But at some of the more popular larger markets, it can feel a little too crowded and full of tourists and less like an authentic German Christmas market experience.
+But at some of the more popular larger markets, it can feel a little too crowded and less like an authentic German Christmas market experience.

 🛍 Great shopping